Booty Boot Camp

 Slim Your Assets

-Targeted exercises alone are not likely to produce a smaller behind, just a firmer one.
-For a more dramatic change: Watch your diet, burn more calories, and lose weight.
-That strategy can reduce the fat pad lying over the gluteal muscles, resulting in a tush that's trimmer and tighter.
+Targeted exercises alone may give you a firmer behind but not always a smaller one.
+For more impact, watch your diet, burn more calories, and lose weight.
+You'll reduce the fat pad lying over the gluteal muscles, giving you tight, trim curves back there.

-If bigger is better, you'll want to really challenge the gluteal muscles.
+If bigger is better to you, you'll want to really challenge the glute muscles.
 Dial up the resistance on a stationary bike or other cardio machine.
-During strength training, go for more weight, more repetitions, and shorter rest periods between exercises.
-A high-quality diet is also important in building muscle mass.
+During strength training, go for more weight that challenges you in 6 to 12 reps.
+Rest 30 to 90 seconds in between sets.
+A high-quality diet also helps contribute to building muscle mass.

 Can You Shift Your Shape?

 There's much talk in beauty magazines about a rounded, "Brazilian-style" butt.
-Targeted exercises can move a flat behind a little closer to this beauty ideal.
-But a workout will most likely enhance the shape you have: heart-shaped, pear, bubble, or another.
-For a dramatic reshaping, after a huge weight loss, for instance, cosmetic surgeons offer implants, lifts, and reshaping.
+Targeted exercises can move a flat fanny closer to this beauty ideal.
+But a workout will most likely enhance the shape your behind already has: heart-like, pear, bubble, or another.
+For total reshaping, after a huge weight loss, for instance, cosmetic surgeons offer implants, lifts, and reshaping.

 Shapewear for Your Tush

-A multitude of undergarments are available now to "separate and lift" your bottom, rein it in with elastic panels, or enhance your rear view with padding.
-Padded inserts and lifting Spandex panels are available in jeans, too.
+Lots of underwear now aims to "separate and lift" your bottom.
+Some styles rein in skin with elastic panels.
+Others enhance your rear view with padding.
+You can even find padded inserts and lifting Spandex panels in jeans.

 Dress Your Assets Down

-Complement your workout with the right clothing style.
 Boot-cut and flared jeans balance out the hips and rear for a slimming effect.
-Long pant legs create the illusion of longer legs and a smaller booty.
-And back pockets can create amazing illusions.
-Just beware of super-long back pockets that can make your behind look flat or saggy, instead of showing off the great contours you earned at the gym.
+Long pant legs make your legs look longer and your booty smaller.
+And back pockets can do much to buff up your butt.
+Just beware of super-long back pockets.
+They can make your behind look flat or saggy instead of showing off those sexy contours you earned at the gym.

 Dress Your Assets Up

-Skip the peg leg and ankle jeans, popularized in the '80s, which accentuate the hips and make your body look like an ice cream cone with a big, round scoop on top.
-A better choice to really show off your curves are super-tight pant legs or leggings, along with a tight form-fitting rear panel for that head-turning, Brazilian "butt-lift" style.
+Skip the peg leg and ankle jeans.
+They widen the hips and make your body look like an ice cream cone with a big, round scoop on top.
+A better choice to really show off your curves are skinny-fit pant legs or leggings.
+Look for a tight, form-fitting rear panel for head-turning style.